blueguy42/Convex-Hull-Algorithm/README.md

 ## General Information
 This is a simple library to find the convex hull, the smallest convex set, of a set of points in a 2D space by using <b>divide and conquer</b> approach.
 An accompanying program is available to use the library.
 The input of the program are the <a href="https://scikit-learn.org/stable/modules/generated/sklearn.datasets.load_iris.html#sklearn.datasets.load_iris">iris</a>, <a href="https://scikit-learn.org/stable/modules/generated/sklearn.datasets.load_wine.html#sklearn.datasets.load_wine">wine</a>, <a href="https://scikit-learn.org/stable/modules/generated/sklearn.datasets.load_digits.html#sklearn.datasets.load_digits">digits</a>, and <a href="https://scikit-learn.org/stable/modules/generated/sklearn.datasets.load_wine.html#sklearn.datasets.load_wine">breast cancer wisconsin</a> datasets available from scikit-learn's toy datasets.

 The algorithm first divides the points into two sections separated by a line connecting the 2 furthest x-coordinate points, say p<sub>1</sub> with minimum x value and p<sub>n</sub> with maximum x value and the top section S<sub>1</sub> and bottom S<sub>2</sub>.
 Then, it finds a new point in a section for each 2 side with the greatest angle from the side's starting point.
 For S<sub>1</sub> it is p<sub>1</sub> and S<sub>2</sub> it is p<sub>n</sub>.
 This point then divides the section into further subsections which then recursively find their inner greatest angle points until there are no more points to be chosen.
 These greatest angle points become the corners of sides of the convex hull.

+The program shows the graph of the resulting convex hull and allows the user to save the graph to a PNG image in the `test` folder.

 ## Requirements and Installation
 Python 3 is used to run the program and library so make sure it is installed.
 If it is not, download it first <a href="http://www.python.org/downloads/">here.</a>